Construction of pre-and post-Lie algebras for stochastic PDEs: Construction

 The copy of $D_E$ indexed by $e\in E(T)$ will be denoted by $D_e$, and the copy of $D_V$ indexed by $v\in V(T)$ by $D_v$.
 Elements of $D(T)$ are linear spans of tensors of the form

 where, for any $e\in E(T)$, $a_e\in D_e$ is considered as the decoration of the edge $e$ and for any $v\in V(T)$, $b_v\in D_v$ is considered as the decoration of the vertex $v$.
-In the sequel, we shall allow to permute the order of the factors in the tensor product of decorations of a given rooted tree, in order to simplify the writing if necessary. \item We denote by $\calT(D_E,D_V)$ the vector space
+In the sequel, we shall allow the order of the factors in the tensor product of decorations of a~given rooted tree to permute, in order to simplify the writing if necessary. \item We denote by $\calT(D_E,D_V )$ the vector space

 Elements of this space are linear span of elements of the form